One of the most overwhelming aspects to Instant Pot cooking for the newbie is “how long do I cook that for?”

 Every recipe needs some time on the front end to come to pressure, as well as time to depressurize.

 Think about this much like an oven preheating.
 When you see a recipe that says bake for 20 minutes, the recipe didn’t factor in the time it takes for the oven to preheat.
-As with Instant Pot recipes, you will usually see just the pressure time, without the come to pressure and depressurization times.
+As with Instant Pot recipes, you will usually see just the pressure cooking time, without the total time to come to pressure, and time to pressure release (natural pressure release) or venting (quick release).

-Size of the food in your pot affects cook time – like any cooking method.
-So if you see a recipe for a roast that says 50 minutes on manual, check the size they used in the recipe and what you have.
-If the recipe is a 3 pound roast, and you have a 6 pound roast, cooking it for only 50 minutes will leave it tough and under cooked.
+Size of the food in your pot affects cook time – like any cooking method, whether it is on a stovetop, crockpot, or pressure cooker.
+So if you see a recipe for a pot roast that says 50 minutes on manual, check the size they used in the recipe and what you have.
+If the recipe is a 3-pound roast, and you have a 6-pound roast, cooking it for only 50 minutes will leave it tough and undercooked.

-Similarly, if you cut up a chicken breast into bite size pieces, you need to decrease the time that would use for a whole chicken breast.
+Similarly, if you cut up a chicken breast into bite-size pieces, you need to cook it in less time than you would use for a whole chicken breast.

 The button you use is only important sometimes.

 You don’t need to use the poultry button to cook poultry.
-In fact that button is pre set to the time to cook a whole chicken.
-Using the poultry button to cook breasts will be major overkill.
+In fact, that button is preset to the time to cook a whole, bone-in chicken.
+Using the poultry button to cook boneless breasts will be major overkill.

 Figuring out cook times is often trial and error

 Just get in there, look up some recipes on Pinterest and give it a try.
-Once you cook something, you will know how to adjust the cook time to meet your preferences!
+Once you cook something, you will know how to adjust the cooking time to meet your preferences!

 It can be overwhelming to know where to even start, so I have created this cook time cheat sheet magnet to have a place to start for many common instant pot foods!

-But, my confidence with Instant Pot cooking started with me just trying a time, and then adjusting to land on where I like them (which are the cook times on my magnet).
+But, my confidence with Instant Pot cooking started with me just trying a cooking time and then adjusting to land on where I like them (which are the cook times on my magnet).

 So, there you have it, 5 Newbie Things to Know About Instant Pot Cook Times to get you started!

 Ready to get cooking with your Instant Pot?
-Check out these perfect newbie recipes to get started!
+Check out these perfect, printable newbie recipes to get started!